FlyRanch/flynet/README.md

 A set of example data for running the flynet GUI application are provided on CaltechData (TODO add location).

-* Download the flynet.zip file from CaltechDATA, unzip the archive and place the resulting flynet_data directory in the user's home directory.
+* Download the flynet.zip file from CaltechDATA [here](https://data.caltech.edu/records/aypcy-ck464), unzip the archive and place the resulting flynet_data directory in the user's home directory.

 * To start the flynet application run 'flynet-app' on the command line.